mukeshsingal3/DRI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+## Initilize Development

+Run `npm install` to install all the required dependencies in your local project.
+These dependencies should not be checked into source code repository.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.